godofbooks/diceroller-discord/README.md

 This code was developed by godofbooks (https://github.com/godofbooks) as a personal project.

 Feel free to use and modify the code as you'd like.
 Credit is appreciated.

+## Files Available:
+diceroller_discord_code.py: The code for the bot

+diceroller_discord_code_super_commented_version: The code for the bot with extra comments added in.
+Both versions are the same otherwise.

+drb.env: The .env file that allows the code to access the bot token without storing it in the code.
+This is a necessary download for the code to work.

-The image diceroller_discord_pfp.png is a screenshot of a d20 that I rendered.
-You are welcome to use and modify that image as you'd like.
+diceroller_discord_pfp.png: A screenshot of a  wireframe d20 that I rendered.
+I use this as the pfp for my version of the bot.
+You are welcome to use and modify this image as you'd like.

-## Resources used:
+## Resources Used:
 https://realpython.com/how-to-make-a-discord-bot-python/

 https://discordpy.readthedocs.io/en/latest/index.html